Hanzala-12/urdu-question-generation/README.md

 though training loss continued to fall.
 The notebook saved the best checkpoint at that point, but its later perplexity and decoding cells evaluated the final epoch-15 model without reloading that checkpoint.
 The metrics below therefore describe the final in-memory epoch-15 model, not the best checkpoint.
-The modular pipeline results in [`results/`](results/) were produced by a different run.

 | Split | Decoding | BLEU-4 | ROUGE-L | PPL | `<unk>`% |
 |---|---|---|---|---|---|